ABOUT US

 Em (she/her) is a queer dancer and a 2024 committee newcomer!
 She picked up ballroom and Latin at university and, after stepping away from the mainstream circuit in 2019, Em now competes 10 dance with her dance partner Sarah.
 Together they have had national and international success, medalling in the PJ Trophy, UKEO, and Eurogames.

 Em loves social dancing and stoning dance costumes, and believes the samba bounce action is her personal nemesis.
 She currently lives in Birmingham with her partner, Chloe, and rescue kitten, Robert.
+As a UKEDC committee member Em is keen to promote equality dancing outside of London and welcomes others from the Midlands who are interested to get in touch.

 General Committee Member